General Surgery Residency Program at Vassar Brothers Medical Center

 • Surgical Stapling workshop

-In addition to simulation options at Vassar Brothers Medical Center, The Harold A. Spratt Center for Simulation and Clinical Learning is a new state-of-the-art facility located at Danbury Hospital.
+In addition to simulation options at Vassar Brothers Medical Center, The Harold A. Spratt Center for Simulation and Clinical Learning is a state-of-the-art facility located at Danbury Hospital.
 VBMC residents have access to this center.

 Highlights of the Center